Promo code SPRING2022 will be automatically applied at checkout!

 As we talked about above, humans aren’t really designed for “three square meals a day.”
 We evolved over hundreds of thousands of years to subsist through cycles of feast and famine.
 Our ancestors couldn’t just call for fast-food delivery when they got the munchies.

 The food they did get wasn’t always nutritionally sound, either, meaning the body jealously stored whatever nutrients it could find.
 IF simulates our evolutionary feast and famine cycles, but on a much smaller scale.
-It trains our bodies to smartly use it’s metabolic resources.
+It trains our bodies to smartly use their metabolic resources.

 someone writing a meal plan